 When it first opened in 2000, the London Eye was the world's tallest observation wheel at 443 feet tall.
 It was overtaken by the High Roller in Las Vegas in 2014, but it's still one of London's best-loved attractions and carries around 10,000 visitors daily in its 32 capsules.
 It's officially the most popular paid-for visitor attraction in the United Kingdom and sees 3.5 million people rotate on its axis a year.
 While inside, you can see up to 25 miles away in all directions from each capsule.

 In 2009, a 4D Film Experience was added as a free extra to enjoy before your ride on the Eye.
 The 4D effects are superb, and this short film features the only 3D aerial footage of London.

 Riverside Building, County Hall

 Westminster Bridge Road

 London SE1 7PB

 Nearest Tube and Train Station: Waterloo

-Continue along the South Bank and you'll soon reach Tate Modern - the national contemporary art gallery that's free to visit, HMS Belfast - a a unique reminder of Britain's naval heritage with nine decks for you to explore, Tower Bridge - which now has a glass floor section on the high walkway (and go across the bridge to The Tower of London).
+Continue along the South Bank and you'll soon reach Tate Modern (the free national contemporary art gallery), HMS Belfast (a unique reminder of Britain's naval heritage with nine decks to explore), and Tower Bridge (which now features a glass floor section on the high walkway).
+From there you can head across the bridge to the Tower of London.

-The London Eye River Cruise is a 40 minute circular sightseeing tour on the River Thames with a live commentary, taking in many of London's most famous sights including the Houses of Parliament, St. Paul's Cathedral, HMS Belfast, and the Tower of London.
+The London Eye River Cruise is a 40-minute circular sightseeing tour on the River Thames.
+It features live commentary, and you can take in many of London's most famous sights including the Houses of Parliament, St. Paul's Cathedral, HMS Belfast, and the Tower of London.